-USING PARALLEL INTERFACE CONTROL ONLY
+PARALLEL CONFIGURATION ONLY

-To control the device using parallel interface, keep RESET tied to high (DRVDD).
-Pins DFS, MODE, SEN, SCLK, and SDATA are used to directly control certain modes of the ADC.
+To place the device in parallel configuration mode, keep RESET tied to high (DRVDD).
+Pins DFS, MODE, SEN, SCLK and SDATA are used to directly control certain modes of the ADC.
 The device is configured by connecting the parallel pins to the correct voltage levels (as described in Table 3 to Table 7).
+The voltage levels can be derived by using a resistor string as illustrated in Figure 4.
 There is no need to apply reset.

-In this mode, SEN, SCLK, and SDATA function as parallel interface control pins.
+In this mode, SEN, SCLK and SDATA function as parallel interface control pins.
 Frequently used functions are controlled in this mode-standby, selection between LVDS/CMOS output format, internal/external reference, two's complement/straight binary output format, and position of the output clock edge.

-Table 1 has a description of the modes controlled by the parallel pins.
+Table 1 has a description of the modes controlled by the four parallel pins.

-CONTROL MODES

-DATA FORMAT and the LVDS/CMOS output interface

-Internal or external reference

-CLKOUT edge programmability

-LOW SPEED mode control for low sampling frequencies (< 50 MSPS)
+PIN CONTROL MODES DFS DATA FORMAT and the LVDS/CMOS output interface MODE Internal or external reference SEN CLKOUT edge programmability SCLK LOW SPEED mode control for low sampling frequencies (< 50 MSPS) SDATA STANDBY mode - Global (ADC, internal references and output buffers are powered down)